expertiza/expertiza/README.md

 python halstead.py
 ```

-2. exports into output.csv file
+2. exports into output.csv file with all halstead metrics for complexity

 #### Peer review system